TheBoyMoe/lynda-com-course-work/RAILS-PATH/01-RSPEC/notes.md

   - there are equivalence, truthiness, numeric-comparison, collection and observation matchers.

-7. testing equivalence in ruby & RSpec
+7. Testing equivalence in ruby & RSpec

 ```ruby
   x = 1